-- · Strong partnership & links with the rural community already in place - · Added value from funding leverage from other programmes - Already working closely with DARD to deliver services including the development of the NI Rural Development Programme (2014-2020)
+- Strong partnership & links with the rural community already in place - · Added value from funding leverage from other programmes - Already working closely with DARD to deliver services including the development of the NI Rural Development Programme (2014-2020)

 The delivery structures for the Community Planning process within local Councils must therefore take account of existing rural structures & delivery organisations so as to ensure there is less fragmentation of implementation groups and integration of the various locally focused Action Plans.
 This will ensure that the Community Planning process will effectively serve the priority needs of the rural community, the ongoing support of DARD for the rural community development sector at grass roots level through the TRPSI framework is crucial to this.

-10) Do you have any views on the conclusions reached by DARD (see Section9) in relation to the proposals for a successor TRPSI Framework in respect of:
+10) Do you have any views on the conclusions reached by DARD (see Section9) in relation to the proposals for a successor TRPSI Framework in respectof:

-(xi) The Equality and Human Rights Template
+(xv) The Equality and Human Rights Template

 The Local Rural Support Networks (LRSNs)/Rural Community Development Support Service contract holders have a proven track record of working with DARD (as partner organisations) to contribute, develop and implement new and innovative pilot measures to Target Rural Poverty and reduce Social Isolation.
 The LRSNs welcome a localised approach to the design and delivery of measures which effectively target financial poverty, access poverty and social isolation among vulnerable people in rural areas in line with the key principles of the Framework.
-The LRSNs are advantageously neutral to central and local government ensuring that all rural communities can access resources, services and programmes in a timely manner regardless of religious belief, political opinion, racial group, age, marital status, sexual orientation or disability; adhering to Section 75 requirments.
+The LRSNs are advantageously neutral to central and local government ensuring that all rural communities can access resources, services and programmes in a timely manner regardless of religious belief, political opinion, racial group, age, marital status, sexual orientation or disability.
+The LRSNs ensure Section 75 information is recorded in line with procedures under International Quality Standard ISO 9001:2008 and kept securely in keeping with Data Protection Legislation.

-(xii) The Rural Issues Statement
+(xvi) The Rural Issues Statement

-The Local Rural Support Networks (LRSNs)/Rural Community Development Support Service contract holders have a proven track record of working with DARD (as partner organisations) to ensure the TRPSI Framework has been a key success factor ensuring rural proofing and enabling effective implementation positive direct impact on the vulnerable in rural communities through a localised infrastructure. .
+The Local Rural Support Networks (LRSNs)/Rural Community Development Support Service contract holders have a proven track record of working with DARD (as partner organisations) to ensure the TRPSI Framework has been a key success factor ensuring rural proofing and enabling effective implementation positive direct impact on the vulnerable in rural communities through a localised infrastructure.
 In the last four years we have empowered some 15,000 individuals, including the hardest to reach, socially isolated and most vulnerable of the population in Northern Ireland.
 Delivering capacity building programmes within rural areas to encourage and ensure participation in the Rural Development Programme.
 Undertaking the delivery of the MARA Project has reached out to almost 15,000 households directly impacting on their quality of life.
 The LRSNs have also been successful in additional leverage which has had positive indirect impacts.
 For example we have rolled out projects and grant schemes (promoting health, peace, equality, skills, employability) equating to over £56million in the last four years.
 All of these measures support the delivery of key services for rural dwellers to avail of and have indirectly helped to tackle social isolation and the related mental health connotations that come with this.
 The central and neutral role that the LRSNs deliver; give local services for local people and ensure grass roots community representation in rolling out TRPSI Framework.

 11) Is there any other aspect of the proposals that you wish to comment on?
+Please provide comments in the box below